tn211/Minimax-Checkers/README.md

 **Heuristics**

 Heuristics are something I really struggled to implement correctly.
-I kept trying to add more complicated ones, such as evaluating the vulnerability of pieces, penalizing pieces for staying too close to the edge of the board, or priori9zing reaching King's Row.
+I kept trying to add more complicated ones, such as evaluating the vulnerability of pieces, penalizing pieces for staying too close to the edge of the board, or prioritizing reaching King's Row.
 But these kept introducing serious slow-downs in gameplay and sometimes crashes.
 The only heuristic that I currently have in place considers the discrepancy between the counts of Red and Black pieces.
 Given that the objective of the game is to wipe out all pieces of the opposing side, it makes sense that the AI should want to maintain more pieces than Black.

 ---